-Procurement Control Limits for Goods and Non-Construction Services Value Procedure Up to £5,000 Buyers must demonstrate that value for money has been secured by obtaining price checks from at least 2 contractors/suppliers.
-Price checks to be retained for audit purposes. £5,000 to A minimum of two tenders invited by the person £30,000 authorised to procure for their organisation. £30,000 to EU Thresholds Advertise on eSourcingNI.
-Tender process must be conducted in line with Procurement Guidance Note 05/12 Procurement of Goods, Works and Services Over £30,000 and below EU Thresholds.
-Above Advertise on eSourcingNI.
-EU Thresholds EU Directives apply -advertise in the Official Journal of the European Union (OJEU).
+Procurement Control Limits for Goods and Non-Construction Services Value Procedure Up to £5,000 Buyers must demonstrate that value for money has been Secured. £5,000 to £30,000 A minimum of two tenders invited by the person authorised to procure for their organisation. £5,000 to £50,000 (Utilities) £30,000 to UK Thresholds Advertise on eTendersNI.
+Above UK Thresholds Advertise on eTendersNI Public Contracts Regulations/Utilities Contracts Regulations apply - advertise on Find a Tender service

-- 6.4 Please note that these thresholds are exclusive of VAT1.
-Invitations to quote and formal tenders should be sent to suppliers of the goods / service required who would be reasonably expected to submit a quote / tender. - In addition to the above thresholds there are UK and European legislation thresholds for works contracts over £3,611,319 and goods, materials and services over £144,371.
-All contracts over these levels must follow the National and European rules (OJEU) alongside the requirements of the Community Relations Council's Financial Regulations.
-The thresholds for European Regulations are calculated on the proposed total contract value over the required number of years. - As advice and assistance will be required in these circumstances, this will need to be done well in advance of purchasing deadlines to allow appropriate advertisement in official journals and to allow for response times set out in the legislation.
+- \ Please note UK Thresholds are inclusive of VAT. - 6.4 Please note that these thresholds are exclusive of VAT.
+Invitations to quote and formal tenders should be sent to suppliers of the goods / service required who would be reasonably expected to submit a quote / tender. - 6.5 In addition to the above thresholds there are UK legislation thresholds for works contracts over £3,611,319 and goods, materials and services over £144,371.
+All contracts over these levels must follow the National and alongside the requirements of the Community Relations Council's Financial Regulations. - 6.6 As advice and assistance will be required in these circumstances, this will need to be done well in advance of purchasing deadlines to allow appropriate advertisement in official journals and to allow for response times set out in the legislation. - 6.7 Purchases up to £5,000 exclusive of VAT Such purchases, with the exception of consultancy services, will be classified as procurement expenditure but they are not subject to procurement rules.
+Buyers must ensure that these purchases are subject to value for money considerations and Managing Public Money Northern Ireland.
+When acquiring consultancy services, buyers should first take advice from a Centre of Procurement Expertise (CoPE). - 6.8 The PCLs do not apply to certain social and other specific services which do not lend themselves to competitive markets.
+Further guidance can be found in PPN 02/21 Procurement of Social and Other Specific Services. - 6.9 Adherence to this must be monitored and reported to ensure consistency of application.